UMR-CNRM/EPyGrAM/docs/source/examples.rst

 For a more comprehensive introduction to the package, please refer to the :ref:`Tutorial <tuto-index>`.

-For more advanced examples, please refer to the :ref:`Gallery <tuto-index>`.
+For more advanced examples, please refer to the :ref:`Gallery <gallery-index>`.

 About Resources
 ---------------